JihongJu/jihongju.github.io/_posts/2017-05-10-caffe-filler.md

 }
 ```

-Caffe uses `weight_filler` to indicate the initialization method for the weights and `bias_filler` to indicate the initial filling method for the bias.
+Caffe uses `weight_filler` to indicate the initializer being used for the weights and `bias_filler` for the bias.

 ## On defining nets with Pycaffe